jaya-shankar/Ashta-Chamma_Board_Game/README.md

 # Ashta-Chamma

 ## Description:
-🎲it’s an Indian board game called [Ashta-Chamma](https://wiki2.org/en/Ashta_Chamma_(board_game)) which is much similar to Ludo
+An Indian version of the popular game Ludo.

+See [Ashta-Chamma](https://wiki2.org/en/Ashta_Chamma_(board_game)) to know more

-The game is build by using **pygame** library in **python3** 🐍
+The game has been build by using **pygame** module in **python3** 🐍

-## Setup:
+## Installation
-I assume that you already had one python editor already installed

-If not follow the link and download it: https://www.python.org/downloads/

-To play the game one must need pygame library installed, if not installed then follow the following instructions to install pygame

-   1. Open up your terminal window/cmd and browse where to folder is present

-   2. Type the following command
+1. Install Python 3 from www.python.org
+1. Install required modules <br>

-			pip3 install -r requirements.txt
+<code> pip3 install -r requirements.txt </code>

-   3.if the command executes sucessfully without error the setup 		is done 👍

-## To Play:
+## Usage:
+In a command prompt/terminal

+1. Use the 'cd' command to go to the downloaded/cloned directory
-To play the game now in the same	terminal window execute the following command
+1. Run the following command <br>

-	python3 runner.py

-## Rules of the Game:

-you can find them in the game	 once you start it😜
+<code>python3 game.py </code>

 ## ScreenShot of the Game :
 ![preview](/assets/screenshot/preview.png)

-## Acknowledgement:

-All the icons and pawns pieces used in this game are downloaded  from [FlatIcon](https://www.flaticon.com/)

 ## Contribution :

-Interested people can contribute to develop the game🙌
+Interested people can contribute to develop the game 🙌

+You may contibute to this project by developing additional features.

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+### Made with lots of ⏱️, 📚 and ☕ by [Jaya Shankar](https://github.com/jaya-shankar) & [InputBlackBoxOutput](https://github.com/InputBlackBoxOutput)